 Let’s just focus on the manual data pull portion of the process and understand why it is manual.

-To achieve automation of data pulls, an analyst would have to do the following.
+To achieve automation of data extraction, an analyst would have to do the following.

 - Read the documentation to figure out how to pull data from these systems

 - Write custom code in Python or R or some other language to extract data from these systems.